Shafiya24-ai/BIG-DATA-ANALYSIS/README.md

 # Tools and Technologies Used

-**Technologies and Libraries:**
+### Technologies and Libraries:**

--**Apache Spark (PySpark):** The primary engine for handling and processing large-scale data.
+ Apache Spark (PySpark): The primary engine for handling and processing large-scale data.
 It enables distributed computing, making it efficient to clean, transform, and analyze big datasets.

--**Pandas:** Used after Spark processing to convert data into a more manageable form for local analysis.
+ Pandas: Used after Spark processing to convert data into a more manageable form for local analysis.
 It allows flexible reshaping, filtering, and preparation of data before visualization.

--**Seaborn:** A powerful statistical visualization library built on Matplotlib.
+ Seaborn: A powerful statistical visualization library built on Matplotlib.
 It's used to generate heatmaps, bar plots, and trend lines for clear and insightful representation of metrics.

--**Matplotlib:** Handles plot rendering and fine-tuning.
+ Matplotlib:Handles plot rendering and fine-tuning.
 It allows customization of charts and is used to export high-quality figures like the revenue heatmap.

 # Programming Language: